openhab/openhab-mycroft/README.md

 If items are modified in openHAB, a refresh in Mycroft is needed by the command:

 - *"Hey Mycroft, refresh openhab items"*

+If you've forgotten what items have been identified, you can ask Mycroft:
+- *"Hey Mycroft, list openhab items"*

 ## Versions Change Log
 * 1.1 added status request to Switchable items